 The forcing included tropical storms and non-tropical storms.
-The number of storms in a given year from each category followed a Poisson distributed process, which depends only on the storm rate.
-The Poisson distribution for non-tropical storms was based on a storm rate of 0.9211 storms per year, and this was based on results from the peaks-over-threshold analysis described in Chapter 3.
-Therefore, over a 50 yr life cycle, 46 non-tropical storms were sampled, on average.
+The number of storms in a given year followed a Poisson distributed process which depends only on the storm rate.
+The Poisson distribution for non-tropical storms was based on a storm rate of 0.9211 storms per year and this was based on results from the peaks-over-threshold analysis described in Chapter 3.
+So over a 50 year life cycle, 46 non-tropical storms were sampled, on average.
 Each non-tropical storm was an actual historical storm run on random tide.
-However, epistemic uncertainty associated with water level and wave parameters was added based on a Gaussian copula multi-variate probability density function to preserve parameter correlations.
+However, epistemic uncertainty associated with water level and wave parameters was added based on a Gaussian copula multi-variate probability density function in order to preserve parameter correlations.

-TC storms were also sampled based on a Poisson distribution where the overall storm rate was 0.6047 storms per year.
-This storm rate was determined using the Gaussian kernel approach described in Appendix A and Nadal-Caraballo et al.1.
-Therefore, over a 50 yr life cycle, approximately 30 tropical storms were sampled, on average.
-The storms were further subsampled from three separate groups according to their intensity, and each group had a specific SRR1:
+TC Storms were also sampled based on a Poisson distribution where the overall storm rate was 0.6047 storms per year.
+This storm rate was determined using the Gaussian kernel approach described in Appendix A and Nadal-Caraballo et al. (2018a).
+So over a 50 year life cycle, about 30 tropical storms are sampled, on average.
+The storms were further subsampled from 3 separate groups according to their intensity and each group had a specific storm recurrence rate (SRR) (Nadal-Caraballo et al. 2018a).

-- Low-intensity ($\Delta P \le 28 \text{ mb}$): SRR = 0.3471/yr - Mid-intensity (28 mb $< \Delta P <$ 48 mb): SRR = 0.1502/yr - High-intensity ($\Delta P \ge 48 \text{ mb}$): SRR = 0.1074/yr.
+Low Intensity ($\Delta P \le 28 \text{ mb}$): SRR = 0.3471/yr

+Mid Intensity (28 mb < ΔP < 48 mb): SRR = 0.1502/yr

+High Intensity ($\Delta P \ge 48 \text{ mb}$): SRR = 0.1074/yr

 Here, $\Delta P = 1013 \text{ mb} - P{min}$ where P{min} is the minimum central pressure of the TC.
 Individual TCs were sampled according to their probability masses.
-Note that the majority of TCs from the JPM-OS were extreme events, so there were relatively few storms in the lowand mid-intensity groups.
-The result was that the same storm could be sampled more than once in a life cycle for the lower-intensity, relatively frequent, groups of tropical storms.
+Note that the majority of TCs from the JPM-OS were extreme events so there were relatively few storms in the low and mid intensity groups.
+The result was that the same storm could be sampled more than once in a life cycle for the lower intensity, relatively frequent, groups of tropical storms.